pfsense/docs/source/trafficshaper/limiters.rst

 Dummynet pipes have a feature called dynamic queue creation which allows unique queues based on the uniqueness of a connections source protocol, IP address, source port, destination address or destination port.
-They can also be used in combination. pfSense currently only allows setting the source address or the destination address as the mask.
+They can also be used in combination. pfSense® software currently only allows setting the source address or the destination address as the mask.
 This means each host behind the firewall, or subnet, will have its own set of pipes so that each node is restricted to using a certain amount of bandwidth.
 To do this, give the *In* pipe a **Source Address** mask, so that each host sending packets gets it's own dynamic pipe for uploading.
 Give the *Out* pipe a destination address mask, so that each host